-Erin Goldstrom is the youth advisor for Beth Am’s junior and senior youth groups, Beth Am Temple Youth (BATY) and Beth Am Junior Youth (BAJY).
+Erin Goldstrom is the youth advisor for Beth Am's new high school program Café Beth Am.
+This program of teen engagement includes social, tzedek and educational programming and events throughout the year for middle and high schoolers.
 She is also the Assistant Director for TNP and Sunday Program and the co-Director of AVODAH!
 Additionally, Erin oversees the Madrichim Program, a Jewish teen leadership program which develops teens to help in our education programs.

-She provides staff support to the youth group’s teen leaders in their major endeavors, such as the bi-annual youth auction.
+She provides staff support to the Beth Am's teen leaders in their major endeavors.
 One such project involved working with Free the Children to raise funds and awareness for schoolchildren in Ecuador, culminating in a visit to the benefitting village.

 Erin grew up in Visalia, Calif. as an active member at Congregation B’nai David.
 She graduated from UC Santa Cruz in June 2009, where she was involved with Hillel and the Jewish Studies program.
 She has taught religious school classes at Temple Beth El in Santa Cruz and at Congregation B’nai David, in addition to being a camp counselor at Kamp Kayetz in Santa Cruz and Camp Newman/SWIG in Santa Rosa.
 Erin's favorite hobbies include dancing, cooking, eating, travel and being outdoors.

 The youth director position is funded by a grant from the Moldaw Family Supporting Foundation of the Jewish Community Endowment Fund.